andreas-ka/show-your-keyboard/TESTING.md

 # Show your Keyboard

-Below you will find all my tests on this project.
+I've included for you below all my tests on this project.

 _____________________________________________________________________________

 ### W3 HTML Checker
-Done by chossing "View Page Source" and past in on the W3 HTML checker.
+Done by choosing "View Page Source" and past in on the W3 HTML checker.

 Index.html.
 ![Screenshot](./static/images/w3_html_index.png)